The Southern Poverty Law Center (SPLC) and their ilk have concocted a growing list of declared “hate issues.”

 The dictionary and law, at least up to now, has defined harm as “physical injury, especially that which is deliberately inflicted.”

 The term “derogatory” is useful to this discussion.
 We hear it a lot.
 To my ears, it’s commonly directed at broadly defined “white people.”
 But, to be fair, it flies about everywhere in our society.
 It means showing a critical or disrespectful attitude.
 So being disrespectful and critical is called “hateful” by snowflakes.
-If directed at the wrong party, it might constitute hate speech and, by extension, be a crime.
+If directed at the wrong often special privileged party, it might constitute hate speech and, by extension, be a crime.

 How ironic that cultural Marxism is also know as “critical theory.”
 However, this form of criticism is not even-handed.
 That’s because postmodernists don’t truly believe everything is subjective, or “not real” (aka Cartoon or Clown World).
 After “disproving” existing reality, they choose a very specific new reality.
 They use subjectivism as a strategy to destabilize established thinking and tear down the pillars of western establishment so that they may recreate society with their own Illuminist vision.